alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A script that searches the second biggest integer in the list of arguments.
 ## 12-object.js
 A script to replace the value 12 with 89 in an object.
+## 13-add.js
+A function that returns the addition of 2 integers.
+The function must be visible from outside.